 The federal Community Development Block Grant (CDBG) is also utilized to its maximum limit for funding staff costs and office expenses.
-The result is that no Town funds are spent for the compensation of two of the three staff persons in the Grants Office, the Housing Planning Administrator and the Assistant Grants Administrator (AGA).
-Due to decreases in the Town's CDBG allocation over the past several years, the AGA position was changed from full time to part time during FY 2018.
-The Department also charges 10 percent of the Grants Manager's salary to CDBG.
+The result is that no Town funds are spent for the compensation of two of the three staff persons in the Grants Office, the Housing Planning Administrator and the part-time Assistant Grants Administrator (AGA).
+The Department also charges 15 percent of the Grants Manager's salary to CDBG.

 Goal: Continue to support private housing rehabilitation and public facilities improvements through the Community Development Block Grant.
 These programs provide a direct benefit to private property owners and are successful in up-grading the quality of life for our citizens.
 Recent projects included handicapped accessibility (installation of ramp) conversion to gas heat, plumbing work, electric heat upgrades and roof and furnace replacements in the homes of qualifying low and moderate income residents.
-Planned or currently operating community improvement projects include the replacement of a fuel tank at the Department of Public Works' Ecology Drive facility, replacement of signage at various Town properties and reconstruction of the basketball courts at Labor Field.
+Planned or currently operating community improvement projects include the restoration of the Wickham Library, replacement of signage at various Town properties and installation of a new sidewalk at the corner of Pitkin and Main Streets.